-(School pressures, social pressures to fit in, parents separate or divorce, a death in the family, parent loses a job, family financial stress, you having to balance school, social, and extracurricular activities, social media and bullying)
+(School pressures, social pressures to fit in, parents separate or divorce, a death in the family, parent loses a job, family financial stress, you having to balance school, social, and extra-curricular activities, social media and bullying)

 - 3. Do you personally agree with the study's findings that... - a) negative effects of cannabis are because of the user, not the drug? - b) cannabis has no long-term effects? - c) cannabis is safe and poses minimal risk to youth? - 4.
 Do you agree that early prevention efforts will help reduce cannabis use among youth?
-(Answers will vary depending on the role models they see at home) - 5.
-What could/should these efforts look like? (e.g., school programs such as MADD, media, advertising, church programs) - 6.
+(Answers will vary) - 5.
+What could/should these efforts look like? (e.g. school programs such as MADD, media, advertising, church programs) - 6.
 Since cannabis is now treated similarly to alcohol under Canadian law, are youth more likely to believe there are few to no negative effects?
 How will this belief impact consumption and the possibility of an increased number of impaired drivers?

-(Answers will vary and will be influenced by their own parents/guardian's attitudes) - 7.
+(Answers will vary) - 7.
 Should cannabis education focus on abstinence or on safe consumption?
-What else might it focus on? - (Lead the discussion in a direction that discusses the idea of self-esteem and the ability to make decisions for yourself, not in order to fit in with others.
-Also lead the students to understand there is a legal age for consumption for both alcohol and cannabis) - 8.
-You and your friends go to the local park and find your younger brother who has just turned 12 years old, hanging out with some boys you know from your school.
+What else might it focus on?

+(Ideas will vary.
+Lead the discussion to the idea of self-esteem and the ability to make decisions for yourself, not to fit in with others.
+Also lead the students to understand there is a legal age for consumption for both alcohol and cannabis)

+8. You and your friends go to the local park and find your younger brother who has just turned 12 years old, hanging out with some boys you know from your school.
 They are under the slide smoking dope.
 What would you say?
 What would you do?
 (Some students might say they'd join in.
 Others will say they would take the joint away, try to tell him why it's wrong, and threaten the brother with telling the parents.
-Still others may think they'd do nothing.
-If they choose to do nothing, open a discussion about why.)
+Still others may think they'd do nothing.)